What If I Disagree With A QME Report For California Workers’ Comp?

 • The QME is waiting for test results and has yet to hear back from the lab.

-• The QME provides another reasonable excuse for the delay, like a death in their family or an illness.
+• The QME provides another reasonable excuse for the delay, such as a death in their family or an illness.

 Your QME results may be unfavorable.
 If that happens, then your workers’ compensation claim may be unsuccessful.
 After an unfavorable QME result, an experienced workers’ compensation attorney can be helpful.